 The Manual for 1995-2000 provided directions on distinguishing between a doctor's office and a clinic or health center.
 If the respondent used the term "clinic" or "health center," the interviewer was to record this.
 However, if the respondent was unable to classify the place as a doctor's office, clinic or health center, the interviewer was instructed to probe to determine how many doctors work out of the "place."
 A "place" with 3 or less doctors was to be considered a doctor's office.

-Interviewers also asked whether persons usually go to the same place identified in TYPPLSICK for their routine or preventive care (ROUTCARE) and, if not, the type of place where the person normally receives routine preventive care (PLACECAR).
+In some years, interviewers also asked whether persons usually go to the same place identified in TYPPLSICK for their routine or preventive care (ROUTCARE) and, if not, the type of place where the person normally receives routine preventive care (PLACECAR).
 Other questions covered whether the person has changed the usual place of health care in the past twelve months, (if so) whether this change was for reason related to health insurance, and (in 1999) how long subject had been going to their usual source of health care and why some persons lacked a usual source of care.

 This variable is not completely comparable over time.
 Changes to response categories affect the comparability of the variable and of the "other" response codes available.
 Users should thoroughly review the Codes and Survey Text tabs to understand changes to response category availability over time.